dnbt777/jax_pixtral/README.md

 - single-batch tok/sec is low (7tok/sec on an A40)
 - OOM for ~4+ images in the chat (A40)
 - support for models besides pixtral 12B not yet added
+- it feels like attention leaks between images. maybe a masking issue

 ## features todo